How to See the World Without Spending a Dime (And Why No One Tells You This)

 In spite of the fact that I can cover the vast majority of my bare-bones living costs with Worldpackers, there are a few exceptions.
 This means that I will have to shell out my own money for travel, visas, attractions, and socializing.

 I became close with someone at my first volunteer job who ended up being instrumental in helping me figure out how to put my skills to use.
-By the time I told her where I was at, I had been on the road for only about two months.
+Two months into my trip, I finally told her where I was.
 That I didn't have a strategy for juggling my work and travel commitments shocked her.
 It seems crazy now, but at the time it made perfect sense.
 Put in your notice at work, gather your belongings, and leave your country immediately, all while being completely destitute.

 So, she led me into the world of independent work.
 In all my years, I had never heard of this!
-She works from home for the same company she did in Germany, and she told me that she is not alone in this practice.
+She told me that many people, including herself, work from home for companies like the one she used to work for in Germany and get paid to do so.

-I told her I couldn't help her because I was hopeless with computers and had no marketable skills.
+She asked me to do it, but I told her I couldn't because I was hopeless with computers and had no marketable skills.
 She assured me that I didn't need anything else because I already possessed both fluent English and a tablet on which to record my thoughts.